sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 To do this we perform the following steps:

 1. Extract the time information from the metadata on the camera.
-1. Use the time information to know the exact position of Artemis II.
+1. Use the time information to lookup the exact position of Artemis II.
 1. Fit the edge of the moon to identify the location of the center of the moon, and the size of the moon in the image.
 1. Use the three planets visible in the lower right of the image to identify the rotation angle.
 1. Use the planets to fit the distortion of the lens.

-All the code for this example is in **the sunpy example gallery**.
+All the code for this example is in {ref}`The sunpy Gallery <>`.

 ### Finding the position of Artemis II